AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 still not resolved your problem, you can post your problem to the internet for help.

+*Keys for asking for coding help are:*
+- Be *specific* with what the problem is.
+- Show them the code for what you have already tried.
+- Give a workable example.
+See this excellent [StackOverflow post](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example/5963610#5963610) on best practices for doing this.
+- Show your set up environment, including your session info.

+The better you are able to follow these advice in posting your question, the more likely you are to recieve useful help and guidance in regards to your question.

-## A guide to the most common errors
+## A guide to the most common R errors

 _Example Error 1:_ "No such file or directory"
 ```